OVERVIEW: PART A

 Open-label means that the study doctor, nurses, caregivers, Sponsor, and you will all know that you are receiving study drug, and at what dose level.

 What does multiple ascending dose mean?

 Multiple means that all participants will receive doses of the study drug once every 4 weeks throughout the study.
 Ascending dose means that there are different study drug dose levels in Part A that increase from one dose group to the next.
-All participants will eventually move to the same dose level, the maximum tolerated dose, in Part B of the study.

 How many boys will be enrolled in this study and where is it being run?

 Approximately 60 participants are planned to be enrolled in this study (~30 participants who previously received SRP-5051 and ~30 participants who are treatment-naïve to the study drug), with clinical trial sites planned in the United States, Canada and Europe.
 Additional information on the location of clinical trial sites may be found on ClinicalTrials.gov.